ap4909/trade-runner/README.md

 # Trade Runner

 ## Introduction
-This is a repository which contains the code for to set up a system in AWS that evaluates market data relating to a particular stock, and makes buy or sell orders based on defined conditions.
+This is a repository which contains the code for a system that evaluates market data relating to a particular stock, and makes buy or sell orders based on defined conditions.

 ## Structure